asplake/agendashift-open/framework/patterns/rtl-strategy-deployment.md

  1. *Right-to-Left*: outcome-orientation (outcomes before solutions, ends before means, meaning before metric, measure before method) combined with *just-in-time* (JIT) – not just *pulling* change-related work according to capacity but working backwards from the confirmation that the associated learning has happened, the organisation through aspects of its design sustaining the clear expectation that it will happen, and at multiple levels
  2. *Strategy deployment* as understood in Lean – often referred to by the Japanese term *hoshin kanri* – in which strategy is developed and refined collaboratively (with varying degrees of participation) over time and in response to the feedback generated through its implementation, solutions emerging from the people closest to the problem

-Process-wise (process being only part of the story), you can view Lean Startup, OKR, and 4DX both as instances of this pattern and as valuable sources of inspiration for anyone wishing to implement it from first principles.
+Process-wise – process being only part of the story – you can view Lean Startup, OKR, and 4DX both as instances of this pattern and as valuable sources of inspiration for anyone wishing to implement it from first principles.
 When looked at the right way, Scrum is a potential starting point too (see the Notes & References section below).

 Illustrating key components of the process, the image below uses the [iconography][icons] of the Agendashift [workshops].
 Each icon represents a tool or exercise common to both the transformation strategy and outside-in strategy workshop families: